trmid/world-hash/README.md

 ## The Nether

-World's Hash's nether allows you to browse your local Minecraft worlds, and share any particularly impressive ones with everyone else!
+World Hash's nether allows you to browse your local Minecraft worlds, and share any particularly impressive ones with everyone else!

 ![Nether][nether]